bbbb-b/pretty-wallpaper/README.md

 The `Renderer` class takes care of all the structure so the base classes can just do the drawing.

+Note about the whole 'wallpaper' thing:
+`Renderer::is_window_wallpaper`, then `Renderer::make_window_wallpaper()` are responsible for the render being drawn as a wallpaper, but it just does some X11 stuff that might not work on every window manager.
+It works fine for me on i3 and that's all I really care about.

 (more images in [images](images/))

 ## CircleRenderer